-Summer Activities for Children and Youth 2017 - developed by RODS SWISS staff (Settlement Support Workers in Schools) - many free and low-cost
+Summer Activities for Children and Youth 2017 - developed by RODS SSWIS staff (Settlement Support Workers in Schools) - many free and low-cost

 Regina Heritage Walking Tours - learn about Regina using self-guided walking tours (16 tours, with maps and discriptions) - Free

-Regina Focused: Information specific to the Regina community
+Regina Focused Reports: Information specific to the Regina community

 SAISIA Settlement Services Map - developed by SAISIA (Saskatchewan Association of Immigrant Settlement and Integration Agencies) indicating agencies and services provided, includiing website contact information, a community resource to assist with newcomers settling in Regina.
 Note: The Map was developed in early 2017 and will be updated as frequently as possible.
 Since map completion, some changes have occurred to service providers and programs.

 Vital Signs 2016 Report - The South Saskatchewan Community Foundations Annual Report on the Quality of Life in Regina.
 This yearly report looks at many factors.
 Info specifically related to immigrants can be found on pages 12-15

 Design Regina: Official Community Plan - The official Community Plan - 2015 This document lays out goals and plans for the future of Regina.
 Much information is of value to newcomers, some specifics found on pages 35-36, 41, 49, 54, 56 and 57